Valentine’s Day Card

 I’d rather sleep on mattresses of razor blades and nails.

-I’d rather try to skinny-dipskinny-dip to swim in the nude. with starving killer whales.
+I’d rather try to skinny-dip with starving killer whales.

 I’d rather share a bedroom with a family of skunks.